 Survivor Transition Program

-While RESOLVE intends to continue delivering the Survivor Transition program directly; we firmly believe that we have to make it easier for IPV victim/survivors, or those at high risk, to access care quality care.
+While RESOLVE intends to continue delivering the Survivor Transition program directly; we firmly believe that we have to make it easier for IPV victim/survivors, or those at high risk, to access quality care.

 We aim to replicate the Survivor Transition Program through collaborative relationships and licensing arrangements in order to improve our community’s ability to address IPV.
 We believe the structure of the program can be effective in both institutional and private therapy settings.